 SCORING THE GRE

 The three major parts of the test are scored independently.
 You will receive a verbal score, a math score, and a writing score.
-The verbal and math scores range from 200 to 800.
+The verbal and math scores range from 130 to 170, in 1-point increments.
 The writing score is on a scale from 0 to 6.
 In addition to the scaled score, you will be assigned a percentile ranking, which gives the percentage of students with scores below yours.

 FREQUENTLY ASKED QUESTIONS

 When is the GRE given?